naemon/naemon.github.io/documentation/usersguide/configmain.md

 </tr>
 </table>

-<p>This options determines the maximum age in seconds that Naemon will consider check result files found in the <a href="#check_result_path">check_result_path</a> directory to be valid.
+This options determines the maximum age in seconds that Naemon will consider check result files found in the <a href="#check_result_path">check_result_path</a> directory to be valid.

 Check result files that are older that this threshold will be deleted by Naemon and the check results they contain will not be processed.

-By using a value of zero (0) with this option, Naemon will process all check result files - even if they're older than your hardware :-).</p>
+By using a value of zero (0) with this option, Naemon will process all check result files - even if they're older than your hardware :-).

 <a name="host_inter_check_delay_method"></a>
 #### Host Inter-Check Delay Method